PX20/trafficmap/replit.md

 4. **Performance Impact**: Eliminated 30-second navigation delays on mobile by preventing Leaflet map remounting

+### Persistent Feed Architecture for Mobile Performance (December 2024)
+To prevent Leaflet map reinitializing on navigation, Feed component stays mounted:

+1. **Overlay Routes** (profile, notifications, saved, reactions, privacy, help):
+   - Feed stays mounted but hidden with CSS `hidden` class
+   - Overlay page renders on top of hidden Feed
+   - When navigating back, Feed is already initialized - instant display

+2. **Full Page Routes** (create, admin, business pages, messages):
+   - These fully unmount Feed as before (acceptable tradeoff)
+   - Map reinitializes only for these less-frequently-used pages

+3. **Lazy Loading**: Overlay pages use React.lazy() with Suspense for better initial load

+4. **Implementation in App.tsx**:
+   - `OVERLAY_ROUTES` array defines which pages use the overlay pattern
+   - `isOverlayRoute` check determines if Feed should stay mounted
+   - `isFullPageRoute` check for pages that require full unmount

 ### Map Performance & Incident Aging (December 2024)
 The map includes advanced performance optimizations and incident aging: